skeletonlabs/skeleton/.changeset/breezy-kings-type.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: Enhanced types for the `clipboard` action.
+bugfix: Enhanced types for the `clipboard` action